tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 forgery.

-The DTLS 1.3 protocol is based on the Transport Layer Security (TLS) 1.3 protocol and provides equivalent security guarantees with the exception of order protection / non-replayability.
+The DTLS 1.3 protocol is based on the Transport Layer Security (TLS) 1.3 protocol and provides equivalent security guarantees with the exception of order protection.
 Datagram semantics of the underlying transport are preserved by the DTLS protocol.

 This document obsoletes RFC 6347.